OmarMiniesy/Notes/Security/Web Application Security/SQL Injections.md

 * Using parameterized queries instead of string concatention within the query.
 	* The string used in the query must be a constant and not contain variables.
+* Input sanitization.
+* Input validation.
+* Adding user privileges, so that users have access to certain functions in certain tables.
+* Adding a WAF, Web Application [[Firewall]].
+This will monitor and check for weird queries, such as access to special tables like `information_schema`.

 ---